Disney’s Pandora Land — the Good, the Bad and the Really Long Lines

 The Really Long Lines

 Use FastPass+.
 If you’re a Disney regular, just skip to the end.
 But for everyone else, let’s talk about these magic line-hopping tickets.
 Well, they used to be tickets, but now they’re just codes embedded in MagicBands and park passes.
 The secret here is to plan way ahead of time to get the most bang for your FP+.
 Walt Disney World Resort guests can book FP+ up to 60 days in advance, while everyone else has to wait until 30 days out.
 So, those staying on property can take advantage of this free perk and probably land some of the best rides.
 If you think it doesn’t matter, it does.
 If you think you can wait, you can’t.
-OK, some FP+ options might still be available once you get to the park, but I almost guarantee Flight of Passage or any of the other top attractions won’t be, and those are the ones with really long lines.
-As of right now, you’re only allowed to book one of the Pandora rides ahead of time.
-I cannot stress this enough: BOOK FLIGHT OF PASSAGE.
-Not only is the ride way better, but the lines are way longer.
+OK, some FP+ options might still be available once you get to the park, but Flight of Passage and other popular attractions book up quickly, and those are the ones with really long lines.
+As of right now, you’re only allowed to reserve one of the Pandora rides ahead of time.
+I cannot stress this enough: BOOK AVATAR FLIGHT OF PASSAGE.
+Not only is the ride better, but the lines are way longer.

 Go during Extra Magic Hours.
-Again, Disney regulars know all of this, but for those who don’t, Extra Magic Hours are when the park opens an hour early or closes a couple of hours late for resort guests.
-Animal Kingdom has been keeping Pandora — The World of Avatar open until midnight (it was 1 a.m. for a short time) all summer.
+Again, Disney regulars know all of this, but for those who don’t, Extra Magic Hours are when the park opens an hour early or closes a couple of hours late for resort guests only.
+Animal Kingdom kept Pandora — The World of Avatar open until midnight (it was 1 a.m. for a short time) for its first summer season.
 This is a great time to try out the new rides, as anyone not staying on property has to clear out and since it’s pretty late, many young families leave as well.
-This perk will be wrapping up Aug.
-19, but hopefully once the summer crowds die down the wait times will too.
 The rest of the year, Animal Kingdom’s Extra Magic Hours tend to be in the morning, so arrive early and run to one of the new rides before a line forms.
 Check which days have magic hours here.

 Wait a couple of years.
-Alright this may be a little tongue in cheek, but novelties eventually wear out, right?
+Alright, this may be a little tongue in cheek, but novelties eventually wear out, right?
+Especially when Disney has a few other big openings coming up in the next couple of years.
 My biggest takeaway from our opening weekend experience?
 Stay far, far away when Star Wars land debuts in 2019.
-Disney + new + generations of superfans will = one magical mad house.
+Disney + new + generations of superfans will = one magical madhouse.